 Once you’ve landed on the materials and firmness that best suit your bed and body, it’s time to focus on depth (thickness).
-Most mattress toppers are anywhere from 1-4 inches thick, but you might occasionally find extra-deep toppers that are 5-inches thick or more.
+Most mattress toppers are anywhere from one to four inches thick, but you might occasionally find extra-deep toppers that are five inches thick or more.
 So, take some time to determine how much depth you’re looking to add to your mattress, keeping in mind that thicker toppers typically provide more pressure relief.

-In my experience, thicker toppers ranging from 3-4 inches deep are often more compatible with heavier sleepers, or side sleepers looking to relieve pressure at the shoulders and hips.
-Conversely, petite sleepers or those looking to add just a small comfort layer to their mattress are probably better off with a 1 or 2-inch topper.
+In our experience, thicker toppers ranging from three to four inches deep are often more compatible with heavier sleepers, or side sleepers looking to relieve pressure at the shoulders and hips.
+Conversely, lightweight sleepers or those looking to add just a small comfort layer to their mattress are probably better off with a 1- or 2-inch topper.
 Just remember that adding a topper will affect the depth of your mattress, so you’re going to want to make sure that you have a sheet set that can accommodate your new bedding setup.

 That said, there are a few key advantages that can come with a cover fabric.
 Firstly, they often have corner straps that can be attached to your mattress in order to prevent it from shifting around while you snooze.
 Secondly, they provide a layer of protection for your topper, which can help keep it clean and free from allergens.
 And finally, many cover fabrics are crafted with special cooling materials that serve to regulate your body temperature throughout the night.

 Ultimately, deciding on a cover fabric is all about personal preference, so take some time to consider your options.